- 1 What is Milk Masala Powder?

-- Almonds: the best tonic for brain and heart and also known for its antioxidant properties.
+- Almonds: the best tonic for the brain and heart and also known for their antioxidant properties.
 It is always recommended to have few almonds daily.

 - Saffron: the Divine spice, that not only imparts lovely colour but also prevents from arthritis and cancer and also improves vision.

 - Peppercorns: the king of spices, is an antibacterial and rich source of iron, potassium, Vitamins and Dietary Fiber.

 - Dry Ginger Powder (Saunth): Highly aromatic, when added to warm milk or tea gives relief from cold, acidity indigestion and viral fever.
 Read more here...

 - Cinnamon: one of the most delicious and healthiest spices on the planet.It can lower blood sugar levels, reduce heart disease risk factors, and has a plethora of other impressive health benefits.
 To know more read here.